Skip to content

 • the way his body reacts to the emotion;

-• the thoughts he may have thought at first to avoid such body pressure.
+• the thoughts he may have had at first to avoid such body pressure.

 Do Meditation